Magnentius: Civil war

 By the summer of 350 it had become clear that war was inevitable between Constantius and Magnentius.
-Magnentius had already moved east over the spring, and appointed his brother Decentius as Caesar to control Gaul during his absence.
-In the East, Constantius was tied down for most of 350 in his War against the Persians.
+Magnentius had already moved east over the spring, and appointed his brother Decentius as caesar to control Gaul during his absence.
+In the East, Constantius was tied down for most of 350 in his war against the Persians.
 However, in the autumn of 350 Constantius successfully lifted the Persian siege of Nisibis and forged a nominal peace with the Sasanids.
 Appointing Constantius Gallus caesar and entrusting command of the Eastern legions to Lucillianus, Constantius moved West.
-On 25 December 350 he accepted Vetriano's resignation in Illyria.
-Modern scholars see the event as planned, but ancient sources describe Constantius as conquering by rhetorical ability alone.
+On 25 December 350 he accepted Vetranio’s resignation in Illyria.

 Constantius and Magnentius wintered far apart, and, in the early months of 351, both parties flirted with the idea of peace.
 Constantius offered Magnentius control of Gaul, which Magnentius rejected.
 Magnentius' force may have been slowly deserting him, for he seems to have pushed for a battle: either the night before the battle or long before (accounts conflict) the important commander Silvanus defected to Constantius.
 After failing to take the city of Mursa, Magnentius' force was approached by Constantius', and the Battle of Mursa Major ensued.
 Constantius won a Pyrrhic victory in one of the largest battles ever fought among Romans: low estimates suggest there were over 50,000 deaths.
-The sight of the field is reported to have reduced Constantius to tears, and to have made him fear that Rome would be unable to resist Barbarian invasion.
-Contemporary commentators like Eutropius lament the loss, noting that enough men for an entire foreign invasion were lost.
+The sight of the field is reported to have reduced Constantius to tears, and to have made him fear that Rome would be unable to resist barbarian invasion.
+Contemporary commentators like Eutropius lament the waste of Roman soldiers, noting that enough men for an entire foreign invasion were lost.